 After having passed all the FOUR semesters, the students shall be eligible for the award of M. Tech.
-Computer Science & Engineering degree of JAMIA HAMDARD.
+Computer Science & Engineering with Specialization in Data Sciences degree of JAMIA HAMDARD.

 11. THE GRADING SYSTEM

 As per University Rule

 12. CALCULATION OF SGPA AND CGPA OF A STUDENT IN A SEMESTER